-Reading is at the heart of everything that we do at Swaffham VC Infant School.
-Reading should be enjoyable and pleasurable and this philosophy is underpinned in all the different ways that we teach the children to read.
+At Swaffham VC Infant School we aim for all our children to become fluent, confident readers who are passionate about reading.
+Reading is at the heart of everything that we do.
+It should be enjoyable and pleasurable and this philosophy is underpinned in all the different ways that we teach the children to read.

 These skills are applied across the curriculum for the children to be 'readers' who read for purpose and meaning.

-We are proud to host various reading events throughout the school year to get parents and guardians involved in the fun of reading, these include: Dad's/ Uncles/ Grandads Bacon Butty and Books, Stories and Sandwiches and Reading Cafes.
+We are proud to host various reading events throughout the school year to get parents and guardians involved in the love of reading, these include: Bonfire & Books, Bedtime & Books, Stories & Sandwiches and Reading Cafes.

 Children are never too young or old to listen to or share picture books!